Minimum GPA of 2.0 overall.

 Minimum grade of C- required in any course to count toward graduation requirements.
 A minimum GPA of 2.15 in history courses is required to graduate.

 Twelve history courses (36 credit hours) distributed in accordance with the level and breadth requirements described below are required.

 A minimum of seven of those must be upper-division courses (300-400 level), including a minimum of two 400-level seminars if you have declared your major after February 1, 2014.
 A minimum of five of those must be upper-division courses (300-400 level), including a minimum of two 400-level seminars if you declared your major before February 1, 2014.

 To ensure a broad knowledge of history, all history majors must take at least one course, at any level, in each of the following areas:

-2. A course that seems to fall into two breadth areas may be used to satisfy the requirement of one.
-(For example, HIS275 Vietnam and the Vietnam War may be counted under b or d above, but not both.).
+- A course that seems to fall into two breadth areas may be used to satisfy the requirement of one.
+(For example, HIS 275 Vietnam and the Vietnam War may be counted under b or d above, but not both).

-3. Advanced Placement and International Baccalaureate credit will not count toward the 36 credit hours required for the major.
-However, A.P. credit (with a score of three or better) in U.S. or European history, or I.B. credit (with a score of four or better) in U.S., European, African, or Asian history, can fulfill breadth requirements.
+- Advanced Placement and International Baccalaureate credit will not count toward the 36 credit hours required for the major.
+However, A.P. credit (with a score of four or better) in U.S. or European history, or I.B. credit (with a score of four or better) in U.S., European, African, or Asian history, can fulfill breadth requirements.

-Transfer students majoring in history may receive credit for up to five history courses (15 credit hours) but must take five upper-level history courses, including the two 400-level seminars, at UB.
+Transfer students majoring in history may receive credit for up to five history courses (15 credit hours) but must take the two required 400-level seminars at UB.
 Whenever possible, transfer courses are articulated with existing UB history courses.
 Acceptance criteria and all other requirements are the same as for regular majors.
 Students may transfer up to two history courses (6 credit hours) for credit toward the minor.
-Transfer students should come to the undergraduate studies office for advisement even when placed in the major upon enrollment at UB.
+Transfer students should come to the undergraduate studies office for advisement even when placed in the major upon enrollment at UB